Police Information Check

 Police Information Checks (formerly called Criminal Record Checks) can be obtained for the purpose of volunteer work, employment, practicum, or school within Canada.

 - Surrey residents must attend in person at the front counter of the Main Detachment or a District Office.
-If your Police Information Check is related to working with the Vulnerable Sector you may require fingerprints and will be redirected to either the Main Detachment or the Guildford/Fleetwood District Office (see fingerprinting).
+If your Police Information Check is related to working with the Vulnerable Sector you may require fingerprints and will be redirected to our Main Detachment or our District Offices in Guildford/Fleetwood, Newton or City Centre/Whalley (see fingerprinting).

 - Non-Surrey residents must attend the police office in their home community.